montogeek/laravel-docs-es/packages.md

 When other developers install your package, they may wish to override some of the configuration options.
 However, if they change the values in your package source code, they will be overwritten the next time Composer updates the package.
 Instead, the `config:publish` artisan command should be used:

-#### Executing The Config Publish Command

 	php artisan config:publish vendor/package

-When this command is executed, the configuration files for your application will be copied to `app/config/packages/vendor/package` where they can be safely modified by the developer!
+When this command is executed, the configuration files for your application will be copied to `config/packages/vendor/package` where they can be safely modified by the developer!

-> **Note:** The developer may also create environment specific configuration files for your package by placing them in `app/config/packages/vendor/package/environment`.
+> **Note:** The developer may also create environment specific configuration files for your package by placing them in `config/packages/vendor/package/environment`.

 <a name="package-views"></a>
 ## Package Views

 If you are using a package in your application, you may occasionally wish to customize the package's views.
-You can easily export the package views to your own `app/views` directory using the `view:publish` Artisan command:
+You can easily export the package views to your own `resources/views` directory using the `view:publish` Artisan command:

 	php artisan view:publish vendor/package

-This command will move the package's views into the `app/views/packages` directory.
+This command will move the package's views into the `resources/views/packages` directory.
 If this directory doesn't already exist, it will be created when you run the command.
 Once the views have been published, you may tweak them to your liking!
-The exported views will automatically take precendence over the package's own view files.
+The exported views will automatically take precedence over the package's own view files.

 <a name="package-migrations"></a>
 ## Package Migrations

+#### Creating Migrations For Workbench Packages

 You may easily create and run migrations for any of your packages.
 To create a migration for a package in the workbench, use the `--bench` option:

-#### Creating Migrations For Workbench Packages

 	php artisan migrate:make create_users_table --bench="vendor/package"